sumo89/wmw-test/README.md

+Clone this repo,

+In the terminal cd into the folder,

-Run `npm install`
+run `npm install`,

-Create the CSS file with `grunt less`

-Can use `grunt watch` to set a watcher if you want to change any of the LESS
+then run `grunt less && grunt serve`,

-Run a local server with `grunt serve`, it will be on port 9001 by default
+this will start a local server on port 9001,

+In your browser to go http://localhost:9001/